byzeng97/Graduate-School-Projects-Display/README.md

 3. Display all records for students whose graduating year is a certain year.
 4. Display a summary report of number and percent of students in each program, for students graduating on/after a certain year.

+## Google Q&A Type and Topic Classification
+**To what degree is computer be like human who is able to ask and answer questions with multidimensional understandin and thinking**

+*Part1- Q&A Topic Classification*

+*Part2- Q&A Type Classification*